Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 25

 travel together and re-visit

-the counties I have passed
+the countries I have passed

 through since I left home,